kafkaphoenix/Procedural-Landmass-Generation/README.md

 # Procedural-Landmass-Generation
-Endless Terrain Generator in Unity using Perlin Noise and Falloff maps based in Sebastian Lague's youtube serie
+Endless Terrain Generator in Unity using Perlin Noise and Falloff maps based on the youtube tutorial by Sebastian Lague